alisw/alisw.github.io/infrastructure-mesos.markdown

 - Set up your OpenStack environment by doing:

       eval $(ai-rc "{{site.experiment}} Release Testing")
-- To spawn a machine you need to use the `ai-bs-vm` wrapper, which will take care of provisioning the machine and putting it in Foreman, so that it will receive from it the Puppet configuration:
+- To spawn a machine you need to use the `ai-bs` wrapper, which will take care of provisioning the machine and putting it in Foreman, so that it will receive from it the Puppet configuration: